List of material published by WikiLeaks: Climategate emails

 In November 2009, controversial documents, including e-mail correspondence between climate scientists, were released (allegedly after being illegally obtained) from the University of East Anglia's (UEA) Climatic Research Unit (CRU).
-According to the university, the emails and documents were obtained through a server hacking; one prominent host of the full 120 MB archive was WikiLeaks.
+According to the university, the emails and documents were obtained through a server hacking; one prominent host of the full 120 MB archive was WikiLeaks, although the information was not originally leaked to them.

 9/11 pager messages

 On 25 November 2009, WikiLeaks released 570,000 intercepts of pager messages sent on the day of the September 11 attacks.
-Chelsea Manning (see below) commented that she recognized them and those were from an NSA database.
+Chelsea Manning commented that she recognized them as being from an NSA database.
 Among the released messages are communications between Pentagon officials and New York City Police Department.

 2010

 U.S. Intelligence report on WikiLeaks

 On 15 March 2010, WikiLeaks released a secret 32-page U.S. Department of Defense Counterintelligence Analysis Report from March 2008.
 The document described some prominent reports leaked on the website.
-These related to U.S. security interests, and described potential methods of marginalizing the organization.
+These related to U.S. security interests, and described potential methods of marginalising the organisation.
 WikiLeaks editor Julian Assange said that some details in the Army report were inaccurate and its recommendations flawed, and also that the concerns of the U.S. Army raised by the report were hypothetical.

 The report discussed deterring potential whistleblowers via termination of employment and criminal prosecution of any existing or former insiders, leakers or whistleblowers.
 Reasons for the report include notable leaks such as U.S. equipment expenditure, human rights violations in Guantanamo Bay, and the battle over the Iraqi town of Fallujah.

 Baghdad airstrike video

-On 5 April 2010, WikiLeaks released classified U.S. military footage from a series of attacks on 12 July 2007 in Baghdad by a U.S. helicopter that killed 12–18 people, including two Reuters news staff, Saeed Chmagh and Namir Noor-Eldeen, on a website called "Collateral Murder".
+On 5 April 2010, WikiLeaks released classified U.S. military footage from a series of attacks on 12 July 2007 in Baghdad by a U.S. helicopter that killed 12–18 people, including two Reuters news staff, Saeed Chmagh and Namir Noor-Eldeen.
 The attack also wounded others including two children who were in a van that was fired on when it came to collect the wounded men.
-The footage consisted of a 39-minute unedited version and an 18-minute version that had been edited and annotated.
+The video, which WikiLeaks titled Collateral Murder, showed the crew firing on a group of people and killing several of them, and then laughing at some of the casualties, all of whom were civilians.
+After wounding the two children one pilot says "Well, it’s their fault for bringing their kids into a battle".
+An anonymous U.S. military official confirmed the authenticity of the footage, which provoked global discussion on the legality and morality of the attacks.

 According to some media reports, the Reuters news staff were in the company of armed men and the pilots may have thought Chmagh and Noor-Eldeen were carrying weapons which was actually camera equipment.
-The footage includes audio from the American pilots during the shooting.
-After wounding two children one pilot says "Well, it’s their fault for bringing their kids into a battle".

 The military conducted an investigation into the incident and found there were two rocket propelled grenade launchers and one AK-47 among the dead.